The-Back-Room/The-Back-Room.github.io/docs/themes/windows/msstyle.md

 {: .important }
 > {: .opaque }
 > {: .warning }
-> These themes are for advanced users who know how to properly patch their system files to run unisgned themes.
+> These themes are for advanced users who know how to properly patch their system files to run unsigned themes.
 > Patching your system files **CAN** and **WILL** brick your system if done wrong.
 >
 > We take **NO** responsibility for anyone who bricks their system using custom MSSTYLE themes.